DannyDzNuts/acoro/terms_of_service.md

 - **“Bot”** refers to Acoro, the Discord bot software and related services.
 - **“User”** or **“you”** refers to any individual or entity that accesses or uses Acoro.
 - **“Content”** means any text, images, videos, links, or other material submitted through the Bot.
-- **“Third-Party Services”** means external platforms or services integrated with Acoro, such as YouTube or Discord.
+- **“Third-Party Services”** means external platforms or services integrated with Acoro, such as YouTube, Discord, or Steam.
+- **“Games”** means interactive entertainment titles, including **video games** (such as those available on platforms like Steam or other recognized distribution/streaming services) as well as **board and card games** when suggested by the community.
+Use of Steam-related features requires compliance with Steam’s [Subscriber Agreement](https://store.steampowered.com/subscriber_agreement/).

 ---

 ## 2. Eligibility
-- You must comply with Discord’s [Terms of Service](https://discord.com/terms), Discord’s [Community Guidelines](https://discord.com/guidelines), and YouTube’s [Terms of Service](https://www.youtube.com/t/terms).
+- You must comply with Discord’s [Terms of Service](https://discord.com/terms), Discord’s [Community Guidelines](https://discord.com/guidelines), YouTube’s [Terms of Service](https://www.youtube.com/t/terms), and Steam’s [Subscriber Agreement](https://store.steampowered.com/subscriber_agreement/).
 - By using Acoro, you represent that you have the legal authority to agree to these Terms.

 ---